 So, which internet service providers (ISPs) have these types of services?
 We’ll show you which internet companies are upholding social distancing guidelines by offering contactless internet install, and what each self-install option entails.

-- New AT&T contact-free install guidelines — Ahead of any scheduled service appointment, AT&T technicians are contacting customers to inquire about their recent health and travel status.
-When possible, all AT&T employees are attempting to install or repair AT&T services without entering the residence.
+- AT&T professional installation safety precautions — When possible, all AT&T employees are attempting to install or repair AT&T services without entering the residence.

-- AT&T self-installation — If you are signing up for new service during the COVID-19 outbreak, your most convenient option is AT&T self-install.
-Follow our easy-to-read AT&T set-up guide to get online quickly.
+- AT&T self-installation — If you are signing up for new service during the COVID-19 pandemic, your most convenient option is AT&T self-install.
+Follow our easy-to-read AT&T self-installation guide to get online quickly.

 - Read more about AT&T’s COVID-19 policy changes.

-- New CenturyLink contact-free install guidelines — CenturyLink has provided all technicians with disinfectant supplies and are following social-distancing guidelines when in-home visits are necessary.
+- CenturyLink professional installation safety precautions — CenturyLink has provided all technicians with disinfectant supplies and are following social-distancing guidelines when in-home visits are necessary.

 - Cox self-installation — Cox will ship equipment to your home within five business days of the order date.
-Customers can lease equipment or provide their own modem.
+Customers can lease equipment or provide their own Cox-compatible router.

 - Spectrum self-installation — Follow these simple instructions for setting up your Spectrum service.
-Equipment for your Spectrum internet service is typically shipped to your home in two to five business days, or you can provide your own compatible modem.
+Equipment for your Spectrum internet service is typically shipped to your home in two to five business days, or you can provide your own Spectrum-compatible router.